Seafood

 2

-Do not store opened canned food in the original can in the refrigerator, as it can impart a metallic taste and may not be airtight.
+Do not store opened canned food in the can, as it may impart a metallic taste and can lead to foodborne illness if not properly handled.

 3